MoeTerani/Care-To-Translate-App/README.md

 - Implementing three more logic to tests.
 - Finalizing the data structure.
 - Connect Progress Lesson and Correct answer to the correct data.
-- updtae the state of the cards when done based on the data.
+- update the state of the cards when done based on the data.

 ## 😎